haolam05/Meetup/README.md

   * ORM for easier CRUD operations on the database
 * Dyanmic seedings
   * A variety of seeds are dynamically created for testing and demo purposes without hard-coding
+* Google Map API
+  * Integrated Google Map API into the application to allow real-time interaction with 3D map
 * AWS
   * Cloud hosting service for image(s) uploading
 * Multer